mytzy17/cst438Project3/README.md

 **User Story:** Broke everything LOL by Miguel

+**User Story:** Set up Frontend/HTML of home, about, grades, register, login, admin by Mytzy:
+> I worked on the implementation of the frontend and HTML of the following pages using BootStrap 4.
+> In addition to that I also implemented the navbar so the user could be able to access multiple pages and browse around.

 ### Iteration 2

 **User Story:** Set up basic question manipulation in admin by Roober: